INCANTO @ RWS : Blogger's Special review

 I was excited about the magic show when Daddy told me about it a few days ago.

-However on the day of the event , I was tired when I reached RWS.
-I had woke up since 8am and had 2 enrichment classes before reaching RWS at 2am.
-Initially I was feeling grouchy due to being tired.
-What's more I miss Mommy who is not with us during the performance as she was away in US for a week.
+However, on the event day, I was tired when I reached RWS.
+I woke up at 8am and had 2 enrichment classes before going to RWS at 2am. , So initially, I was feeling grouchy due to being tired.
+Moreover, I miss Mommy, who was not with us during the performance as she was away in the US for a week.

 With the Dungeon master

 The acrobatics performances were impressive as well.
-So much so I decided I would like to train to be part of the crew.
+So much so that I decided to train to be part of the crew.

 Cartwheel @ INCANTO